roblevay/MDP080/2_SortFilter.md

 Start Azure Data Studio, and create a new query (you can do this from the File menu or on the welcome page).

-In the new SQLQuery\_… pane, use the Connect button to connect the query to the AdventureWorks saved connection.
+In the new SQLQuery\_… pane, use the Connect button to connect the query to the AdventureworksLT saved connection.

 In the query editor, enter the following code: